Your new design will be uploaded in:

 Reading at Diamond Wood

-At Diamond Wood Community Academy we wholeheartedly agree that reading is fundamental to education.
+At Diamond Wood Community Academy, we wholeheartedly believe that reading is fundamental to education.

-The programmes of study for reading at key stages 1 and 2 consist of 2 dimensions:
+The National Curriculum Programme of Study for reading consists of 2 dimensions:

 • Word reading